UWStout/VirtualFieldTripStudy/infoPages/03-Assessments.md

 ---
 The following quizzes are designed to help you assess your knowledge of the topics covered in the different learning opportunities on the previous page.

+NOTE: When you click on a learning opportunity and finish the experience you will automatically be prompted to take the assessment that is most relevant.
+These links are here just in case you want to take them on your own.